-David Thomson is the author of Law School 2.0: Legal Education for a Digital Age, and Director of the Lawyering Process Program at the University of Denver, Sturm College of Law.
+David Thomson is the author of Law School 2.0: Legal Education for a Digital Age, and a Lawyering Process Professor at the University of Denver, Sturm College of Law.

 David Thomson joined the Sturm College of Law as a member of the faculty in 2003, but he had taught two courses over six years at DU Law as an adjunct professor in the 1990s, and already had extensive experience as a teacher before that.
 He practiced law for 20 years, starting at Patterson, Belknap, Webb & Tyler in New York City.
 After several years in New York, he moved to the Environmental Enforcement Section of the Land & Natural Resources Division at the U.S. Department of Justice in Washington, where he litigated pollution cases in federal courts all over the country for the EPA.
 David moved to Denver in 1990 to join the firm of Rothgerber, Johnson & Lyons, where he practiced environmental and construction litigation.
 Later, he joined a startup boutique litigation firm, which became known as Judson Thomson, LLC.
 While there, he litigated a variety of cases, including employment, construction and Native American rights matters.
 For two years, he represented the Northern Arapahoe tribe in a large tribal trust fund case against the United States.